Gary Podesto: Political career

 Podesto sold his stores in 1996 and soon after declared his candidacy for mayor, spending what was then a local record of $206,000 on the campaign.
 He won more than two of every three votes cast and won an uncontested re-election in 2000.

 In 2004, when term limits prevented him from running for mayor again, Podesto declared his candidacy for California's 5th State Senate district, seeking to oust State Senator Michael Machado.
-Podesto spent nearly $5 million on his bid but lost by more than 5 percent.
+Podesto spent nearly $5 million on his bid but lost by less than 5 percent.
+As of 2023, Podesto is the most recent Mayor of Stockton to have been elected to and serve two full terms.

 The Gary and Janice Podesto Teen Impact Center in Stockton is named after the former mayor and his wife.